zspxx/tryhackme_CTFs/PickleRick/walkthrough.md

 http://10.201.75.114
 ```

 This loads the main webpage.
-Inspecting the page source reveals a username:
+Inspecting (looking inside the website's code) the page source reveals a username:

 ```
 Username: R1ckRul3s